-The Keith Gallery shows a rotating selection of paintings from the College's William Keith collection.
-Keith (b.
-Scotland 1838 - d.
-Berkeley 1911) was best known for landscape paintings of Northern California, the Northwest, and Alaska.
+The Keith Gallery exhibits a rotating selection of paintings from the College's William Keith collection.
+Keith was best known for landscape paintings of Northern California, the Northwest, and Alaska.
 The collection also includes a representative selection of his portraits.
-Many of his most famous paintings, completed in his San Francisco studio, were made after sketching forays into Yosemite Valley and elsewhere in the High Sierra, guided by his good friend John Muir.
+Many of his most famous paintings, completed in his San Francisco studio, were made after sketching forays into Yosemite Valley and elsewhere in the High Sierra, guided by his good friend, John Muir.

-The expansion also allows for more works from the College's collection of nearly 5,000 objects to be on view periodically as well as the return of exhibitions every May spotlighting work by Saint Mary's College visual art students.
+The four galleries allow for works from the College's permanent collection of nearly 5,000 objects to be on view frequently.